 Quincy University believes that diversity enriches and stimulates the experience of education, particularly in the online environment.
 Therefore, applications are encouraged from those in all fields.
 Each applicant will be considered on an individual basis by focusing on the applicant's potential for successful completion of the program.
 Because applications are processed on a continuous basis, students may start taking coursework at the beginning of any term.

 Applicants must submit the following to the Quincy University Office of Graduate Admissions:

-1. Application - A completed Application for Graduate Admission along with a non-refundable \$25 application fee.
+1. Application - Completed Quincy University Graduate Studies application with a nonrefundable \$25 application fee.